-- change in storm intensity and climate change; - population growth; - business and residential development resulting in a change of natural flow paths and greater percentage of impervious areas; - strategic extensions to the network.
+- change in storm intensity and climate change; - change in guidelines and standards ARR 2016 - population growth; - business and residential development resulting in a change of natural flow paths and greater percentage of impervious areas; - strategic extensions to the network.

 Changes in demand will directly impact the remaining capacity of the drainage network.
 Increase in population reduces the time before the drainage network has reached capacity.
 Areas with growth and a drainage network that has already reached capacity will have an increased frequency of drainage problems such as localised water retention or flooding.